-Acetaminophen Ibuprofen Hydrocortisone Bacitracin Orajel Tums Calamine Lotion Sting relief
+Acetaminophen Ibuprofen Benadryl Cough drops Hydrocortisone Bacitracin Orajel Tums Calamine Lotion Sting relief

 These are included on the permission to treat form and must be signed by a parent or guardian each school year.
 They are kept on file in the nurse's office, and serve as consent for administration.